 Once my ABS module is removed, how do I send it in for repairs?

 You have two options.
-You can either drop your part by our Duluth repair shop, or mail it in.
+You can either drop your part by our Buford repair shop, or mail it in.
 Just include a copy of your repair request online confirmation with your module, your preferred form of payment, along with a piece of paper that includes your name, return address, phone number and the year, make and model of your vehicle.

 Send Us Your ABS Module for Repair Today!

 After you’ve sent us your faulty ABS module, our IPC-certified technicians will repair it, test it and send it back within 24 hours.
-To start your ABS module repair today, call our Duluth shop at 678-228-8422 or contact us online.
+To start your ABS module repair today, call our Buford shop at 678-228-8422 or contact us online.